zx0r/ResilientNetworkArchitectures/README.md

   - Avoid QUIC-based protocols (Hysteria2, TUIC) and WireGuard unless they can be effectively tunneled over TCP (which negates some of their advantages).

 **Intelligence Gathering**:
-Monitoring local forums, news, social media, and reports from users in specific regions is crucial for understanding current censorship tactics and effective countermeasures.
-Projects like OONI (Open Observatory of Network Interference - [https://ooni.org/](https://ooni.org/)) provide valuable data on global censorship events and blocked services/protocols.
+Monitoring local forums, news, social media, and reports from users in specific regions is crucial for understanding current tactics and effective countermeasures.
+Projects like OONI (Open Observatory of Network Interference - [https://ooni.org/](https://ooni.org/)) provide valuable data on global events and blocked services/protocols.

 ##### 10.3 Operational Security (OpSec) for Users and Operators <a name="opsec-users-operators"></a>

-Strong OpSec is vital for both users of circumvention tools and operators of circumvention servers to protect their privacy, security, and the viability of the circumvention methods.
+Strong OpSec is vital for both users of secure access architectures tools and operators of secure access architectures servers to protect their privacy, security, and the viability of the secure access architectures methods.

 **For Users**: